Style 2 Big Ben and Baby Ben advertisement from 1929

-This page is not intended to be a complete repair manual, just some points I want to emphasize regarding Big Ben and Baby Ben alarm clock repair.
-For the names of some excellent clock repair books, see the recommended reading page .
+This page gives some hints about Big Ben and Baby Ben alarm clock repair.
+For the names of some excellent clock repair books, see the recommended reading page.

 Don’t use ammonia based cleaner on hairsprings.
 Use waterless non-ammoniated watch cleaning solution, or use alcohol.
 Ammoniated cleaners tend to eat away the hairspring material, changing the rate.